-In this article i will show how to force a restart of all domain computers by using the command Restart-Computer.
+In this article I show how to force restart of all domain computers by using the command Restart-Computer.

 List all Computer Names by Oranizational Unit